DarKFeneR996/DCSWaypointEditor/documentation/Avionics_Setup.md

 ## Preferences

-There are four preferences that control the behavior of the avionics setup functionality.
+There are three preferences that control the behavior of the avionics setup functionality.

 - *Default Avionics Setup:* Specifies the default avionics setup to use when creating new profiles, the setup "DCS Default" corresponds to the default setup of the jet in DCS.